Therapy Questions for Couples

 Can couples use therapy-style questions at home without a therapist?

 Yes, for many conversations.
-A good couples therapist does add something real — they can hold the space differently, notice things you both miss, and intervene when things escalate.
-But the core of what therapy does is slow couples down and give them questions they wouldn't ask on their own.
-You can replicate a lot of that at home if both of you are willing to be honest and go slowly.
+A good couples therapist adds something real, but the core of what therapy does is slow couples down and give them questions they would not ask on their own.
+You can replicate a lot of that at home if both of you are willing to be honest.

 When should couples do a check-in like this?

 Not after a fight, not when someone is exhausted.
-Ideally when things are relatively stable and you both have time.
+Ideally when things are stable and you both have time.
 Some couples build in a monthly or quarterly check-in.
 Others do it when something feels a little off.
-What matters more than timing is actually doing it — most couples who wait for the "right moment" never get to it.

 How are these different from regular couples communication questions?

-The main difference is that these go after the things people usually avoid — patterns, what's been unsaid, history, what you've stopped asking for.
+The main difference is that these go after the things people usually avoid: patterns, what has been unsaid, history, what you have stopped asking for.
 A lot of couples communication advice stays in the safe zone.
-These questions are designed for the harder conversations that actually move things.
+These are designed for the harder conversations that actually move things.

 Related Questions and Articles